Topics Map > Human Resources and Payroll

 University of Wisconsin–Madison Maximum Levels of Graduate Assistantship Appointments Policy

-A. Appointments are permitted up to 75% for domestic students and 50% for international students.
-A full graduate load (whether or not prelims and residence have been completed) may be carried with any PA or TA appointment.
+- Appointments are permitted up to 75% for domestic students and 50% for international students.
+A full graduate load (whether or not prelims and residence have been completed) may be carried with any PA, Lecturer (LSA), or TA appointment.

-Project Assistants and Teaching Assistants may be employed 100% during semester break and spring vacation.
-The Request for Exception to Maximum Levels of Graduate Assistant Appointments request form does not need to be completed for Project Assistants or Teaching Assistant appointed 100% time during breaks.
+- Project Assistants, Lecturers (LSA), and Teaching Assistants may be employed 100% during semester break and spring vacation.
+The Request for Exception to Maximum Levels of Graduate Assistant Appointments request form does not need to be completed for Project Assistants, Lecturers (LSA) or Teaching Assistants appointed 100% time during breaks.

-Domestic graduate students who are new to the University and have fall admittance can be appointed as a Project or Teaching Assistant no earlier than Monday after spring exams end.
+- Domestic graduate students who are new to the University and have fall admittance can be appointed as a Project or Teaching Assistant or Lecturer (LSA) no earlier than Monday after spring exams end.
+For students that have spring admittance, an appointment as a Project or Teaching Assistant or Lecturer (LSA) may not begin any earlier than the Monday after winter exams end.

-International graduate students who are new to the University and have fall admittance cannot be appointed as a Project or Teaching Assistant unless they have admittance for the summer term.
+- International graduate students who are new to the University and have fall admittance cannot be appointed as a Project or Teaching Assistant or Lecturer (LSA) unless they have admittance for the summer term.

-B. Registration: Students holding summer appointments as Project Assistants or Teaching Assistants need not necessarily register during the summer session*, although they must either have been graduate students during the preceding semester or have a letter to register for the upcoming Fall.
+- Registration: Students holding summer appointments as Project Assistants or Teaching Assistants or Lecturers (LSA) need not necessarily register during the summer session,* although they must either have been graduate students during the preceding semester or have a letter to register for the upcoming Fall.

 *Registration is expected for any student using University facilities or consulting regularly with his/her professor.